dwalczak84/matlab_cody/README.md

 # matlab_cody
-M-files of solved problems on MATLAB's Cody: http://www.mathworks.com/matlabcentral/cody/problems
+M-files of some of my solved problems and developed algorithms of the MATLAB's Cody: http://www.mathworks.com/matlabcentral/cody/problems

 Description of each problem follows after comment character in MATLAB - %